liquidprompt/liquidprompt/docs/config.rst

    Mark used instead of :attr:`LP_MARK_DEFAULT` to indicate that the current directory is disabled for VCS display through :attr:`LP_DISABLED_VCS_PATHS`.

+.. attribute:: LP_MARK_DISK
+   :type: string
+   :value: "🖴 "

+   Mark used to indicate that the available disk space is too low.
+   See :attr:`LP_ENABLE_DISK`.

+   .. versionadded:: 2.2

 .. attribute:: LP_MARK_ENV_VARS_OPEN
    :type: string